-In the different specifications reported in panels A and B of table 7, we consider all our measures of labor pooling at the worker level in turn.
-In the specifications reported in panel c of table 7, we also consider all our measures of labor pooling at the firm level.
-As can be seen from the results, only about half the labor pooling variables are significant in our estimation of equation (5) for workers.
-On the other hand, all the labor pooling variables are significant in our estimation of equation (6) for firms.
+In the different specifications reported in Panels A and B of table 7, we consider all our measures of labor pooling at the worker level in turn.
+In the specifications reported in Panel C of table 7, we also consider all our measures of labor pooling at the firm level.
+As can be seen from the results, only about half the labor pooling variables are significant in our estimation of equation (7) for workers.
+On the other hand, all the labor pooling variables are significant in our estimation of equation (8) for firms.
 Turning to the coefficient on density, it is significant in all cases but one.
-This coefficient is either slightly lower or of the same magnitude as the same coefficient in the corresponding regression without any labor market pooling variable in column 3 of table 2 for the worker regressions of panels A and B. The standard errors are nonetheless generally higher due to the smaller samples of workers who were surveyed with the labor pooling questions.
-In panel c for the firm level regressions, the coefficient on density is insignificant and about one percentage point lower than in the corresponding regression in column 3 of table 3.
+This coefficient is either slightly lower or of the same magnitude as the same coefficient in the corresponding regression without any labor market pooling variable in column 3 of table 2 for the worker regressions of Panels A and B. The standard errors are nonetheless generally higher due to the smaller samples of workers who were surveyed with the labor pooling questions.
+In Panel C for the firm level regressions, the coefficient on density is insignificant and about one percentage point lower than in the corresponding regression in column 3 of table 3.
 As with workers, the higher standard errors are caused in part by the fact that only a subsample of firms was surveyed on labor pooling issues.
 Some caution is obviously needed when interpreting these regressions.
-This is because some labor market pooling variables (e.g., changes in employer) are likely to be determined simultaneously with wages.
+First, as in previous regressions, density may be endogenous.
+In addition, some labor market pooling variables (e.g., changes in employer) are likely to be determined simultaneously with wages.

 Combining the estimated relationship between our labor market variables and wages with previous estimations of the relationship between density and the labor market variables allows us to assess how much of the relationship between density and wages (output per worker) is accounted for by these labor market variables.
-For instance, we know from column 3 of panel c of table 4 that an increase in log density by one point is associated with an increase of 0.035 in the share of voluntary turnover for firms.
-In column 1 of panel c of table 7, we report that the share of voluntary turnover for firms is positively associated with log output per worker with a coefficient of 0.13 for the former variable.
+For instance, we know from column 3 of Panel C of table 4 that an increase in log density by one point is associated with an increase of 0.035 in the share of voluntary turnover for firms.
+In column 1 of Panel C of table 7, we report that the share of voluntary turnover for firms is positively associated with log output per worker with a coefficient of 0.13 for the former variable.
 Hence, an increase in log density by one point is associated with an increase in log output per worker of $0.035 \times 0.13 = 0.0046$.
 This represents about 13% of the total effect of log density reported in column 3 of table 3.
 The same calculation can be repeated to assess the role of the other labor market variables of table 7.
-By doing that, we find that overall the labor market variables explain only a limited share of the urban wage/productivity premia.
-18
+By doing that, we find that overall the labor market variables explain only a limited share of the urban wage/productivity premia.19